-This page provides a summary of the special arrangements for food deliveries and of the offers of help and support that have been made in response to the Corvid-19 outbreak.
-If you know of other services that are available for Fearnan residents, please contact email@example.com so that we can add them to the list.
+This page provides a summary of local deliveries.
+If you know of other services that are available for Fearnan residents, please contact firstname.lastname@example.org so that we can add them to the list.

 The Courtyard Deli are now offering an ‘order and pick-up service’.
 You can phone in your order (or ask at the door), they will pick and pack, and you can collect from their shop door.
 This helps them as it means they can then prioritise their deliveries to those who can’t come out.

 Best to order fruit and veg in advance as their suppliers have cut down to 3 deliveries a week.
 Please put your orders in before 2pm on Sundays, Tuesdays and Thursdays for pick-up the following day.